gasparax/review-reward-chainbridge/README.md

-# Review Reward with Chainbridge
+# Multi-Chain rating system with Chainbridge
 Thesis project to build a Restaurant review system on two polygon blockchian linked by Chainbridge.

 # Setup - Networks